AaronRobinsonMSFT/DNNE/readme.md

     </ItemGroup>
     ```

-5) The DNNE NuGet package can be built locally by running `pack` on [`dnne-gen.csproj`](./src/dnne-gen/dnne-gen.csproj).

-    `> dotnet pack dnne-gen.csproj`

-6) Build the project from a Visual Studio Developer command prompt for the desired bitness.
-The generated native binary will be in the output directory with the managed binary.
-The native binary will a `NE` suffix and the system extension for dynamic/shared native libraries (i.e. `.dll`, `.so`, `.dylib`).
+1) Build the managed project to generate the native binary.
+The native binary will have a `NE` suffix and the system extension for dynamic/shared native libraries (i.e. `.dll`, `.so`, `.dylib`).

-7) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.
+1) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.

 ### Generate manually

-4) Run the [dnne-gen](./src/dnne-gen) tool on the managed assembly.
+1) Run the [dnne-gen](./src/dnne-gen) tool on the managed assembly.

-5) Take the generated source from `dnne-gen` and the DNNE [platform](./src/platform) source to compile a native binary with the desired native exports.
+1) Take the generated source from `dnne-gen` and the DNNE [platform](./src/platform) source to compile a native binary with the desired native exports.
 See the [Native API](#nativeapi) section for build details.

-6) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.
+1) Deploy the native binary, managed assembly and associated `*.json` files for consumption from a native process.

 # Additional References